crockpotveggies/crockpotveggies.github.io/_posts/2016-07-26-automate-tinder-artificial-intelligence.md

 title: Automating Tinder with Artificial Intelligence
 ---

 Back in 2014 I built a prototype that automated Tinder for me using Eigenfaces.
-After receiving an overwhelming response to the project, I've put together a team and made the technology accessible to everyone.
+After an overwhelming response to the project, I put together a team, made the technology accessible to everyone, and bested selection accuracy.

 <center><img src="/uploads/bernie_login.jpg" alt="Bernie Dating Assistant | Automate Tinder" class="img-responsive thumbnail" /></center>